pashitox/todo-redux-typescript/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+Tecnologies used in proyect

+ React:
+  React makes it painless to create interactive UIs.
+Design simple views for each state in your application

+Jest and Enzyme:
+  Tools like Jest, Mocha and Enzyme all aim to provide real gains in testing your application.

+   Redux
+  It helps you write applications that behave consistently, run in different environments (client, server, and native).

+  Window.localStorage:
+   The localStorage read-only property of the window interface allows you to access a Storage object for the Document's origin;

 ## Available Scripts

 In the project directory, you can run: